ddhande/s3-multipart-uploader/README.md

 ETag collection for each chunk

-Final completion of multipart upload
+Completion of a multipart upload

 Retry support for failed chunks